SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 # authentication

-Authentication is proving one's identity.

 ## nonce

 flex-container:✫300px-Replay_attack_on_hash.svg.png✫
-Nonce (short for number once) is a number (generally random) that can only be used once in a cryptographic communication, to make sure an attacker can't repeat a data transmition (called a replay attack)
+Nonce (short for number once) is a number (generally random) that can only be used once in a cryptographic communication, to make sure an attacker can't repeat a data transmition (called a replay attack)ground

-## challenge-response

-challenge–response authentication is a family of protocols in which one party presents a question ("challenge") and another party must provide a valid answer ("response") to be authenticated.

-### passwords

-#### pass

-- pass backup
-- pass anki-main

-### CAPTCHA

-Captcha is short for "completely automated public turing test (to tell) computers (and) humans apart" A CAPTCHA is a challenge-response test to prove that the user is a human.
-The requirement for a captcha is that computers should not be able to pass it, but should be able to grade it Captchas were invented around 2000
-The original generation of captchas used text Originally, the text of captchas was generated and distorted, later (e.g. in recaptha) hard-to-read text from scanning books was used
-Google's implementation of captcha is known as reCaptcha The first (v1) generation of ReCAPTCHA would show users one word that was known, and one word that was difficult to automatically OCR. in ReCAPTCHA v1 of the two words, if the known word was correct, the unknown one would be labelled as probably correct too ReCAPTCHA v1 was fed off of and used to scan books. reCAPTCHA v2 displays only a single checkbox, and uses behavioral analysis to check the risk of a bot.
-If high risk, an image captcha is displayed.
-ReCAPTCHA v2 is being used to train the image recognition of google's AI reCAPTCHA v3 checks if you are a bot purely based giving you a score in the background

 # crypt